 These descriptions also avoid inconsistencies of interpretation inherent with the term "hunger" in the United States.
 A nationally representative survey in 2007, for example, revealed a wide range of views about what conditions the government should describe as "hunger" in official reports.
 On the one hand, nearly half of respondents thought the inability to afford nutritious meals, even without any more severe indications, might be hunger.
 At the other extreme, nearly one in six were not sure that the most severe conditions described in the survey ("Could not afford to eat enough on several days, felt weak and dizzy and got sick and lost weight as a result") should be called "hunger."

 Food-secure households have consistent access throughout the year to adequate food for active healthy living for all household members.

 Food-insecure households, at some time during the year, lack that access.
 These are households with low food security or very low food security.

 Households with low food security make up the majority of food-insecure households.
-These households manage to get enough to eat, but reduce the quality, variety, or desirability of their meals to do so.
+These households manage to get enough to eat but reduce the quality, variety, or desirability of their meals to do so.
 Members of these households are at elevated risk for a number of problematic health and developmental conditions, but because they do not substantially reduce the amount of food they eat, they are not likely to suffer from hunger in the sense of the uneasy or painful sensation caused by lack of food.

-Households with very low food security—the more severe condition—make up slightly over one-third of food-insecure households.
+Households with very low food security—the more severe condition—make up slightly more than one-third of food-insecure households.
 In these households, at least some members (usually only adults) reduce the amount of food they eat below usual levels and below the amount they consider appropriate.
 In most of these households, the adult respondent reports that in the past 12 months he or she was hungry and did not eat because there wasn't enough money for food.
-If these conditions extended to children along with adults, the household is classified as having very low food security among children, the most severe range of food insecurity reported by USDA.
+If these conditions extend to children along with adults, the household is classified as having very low food security among children, the most severe range of food insecurity reported by USDA.